-Sample nui mber/ID
+Sample number/ID

 Parameter Description

 Appearance Colour Signs of infestation

-Aroma Off-odours Dominant aroma attributes
+Aroma Off-odours

 Ch 9.
 Physical evaluation of cut cacao beans

 A cut test is performed on fermented and dried beans as the primary method for visually evaluating the physical quality of the beans, including colour, internal fissuring, and the presence of defects.
 Additionally, the aroma of cut beans is assessed.
 This information is essential for characterising the bean sample, confirming the genetic composition of the beans, and determining the optimal roasting conditions for processing the beans into cacao mass for sensory evaluation.